mjvar/intro-to-interactive-media/midtermProject/README.md

 <img src="images/cooldemo.gif" width="600px">

 I've always been fascinated by hard games, even though I'm not very good at them.
 What entices me about them is the feeling of invincibility one gets after failing a level over and over, and then succeeding in the end.
-In Bullet Time, I strove to make the game feel incrediby difficult but also fair and forgiving.
+In Bullet Time, I strove to make the game feel difficult but also satisfying.

 I created pixel art for the first time during this project.
 I also composed the soundtracks and sound effects myself.